David Schalliol-Three Communities

 Though located worlds apart from each other, the three communities share threads of kinship that hint at possible human universalities.

-David Schalliol describes himself not so much as an artist, but as a visual sociologist.
+David Schalliol is a visual sociologist.
 He is an assistant professor of sociology at St. Olaf College and a principal of Scrappers Film Group.
 His work has appeared in numerous publications, including The New York Times, and been exhibited extensively.
 Recent exhibitions include the 2017 Chicago Architectural Biennial, the Belfast Photo Festival, and the Museum of Contemporary Photography’s Midwest Photographers Project.
 He is the author of Isolated Building Studies.
 His directorial film debut, The Area, premiered at the Full Frame Documentary Film Festival in April 2018.
 He earned his BA from Kenyon College, and his MA and PhD in the Department of Sociology at The University of Chicago.